Lydia02/summative-2_Negpod_5/README.md

 - Extract and save student email addresses to a file named `student-emails.txt`.
 - Organize and move project files to a separate directory.

 ## Question 2
 # Automation with Linux

-In Question 2, we created a set of shell scripts to automate the organization and backup of project files to a remote server.
+In Question 2, we have developed a set of shell scripts to automate the organization and backup of project files to a remote server.
+This section provides an overview of the two scripts: `move-to-directory.sh` and `backup-Negpod_ID.sh`.

 ## Built With